V-Sekai-archive/blender-skeletal-motion-animate/README.md

-# Skeletal Retargeting Plugin for Blender
+# Skeletal Motion Animate Plugin for Blender

 This plugin lets you retarget animations.